Keling: Malaysia

 The word Keling has been used variously within the Malay community to mean an Indian Muslim, but now it is used more to refer to any Indian.
 The title "Kapitan Keling" was used for a representative of an Indian community, similar to the "Kapitan Cina" of a Chinese community.
 In early Penang of the 1790s the Kapitan Keling was Cauder Mohideen who, together with the Kapitan Cina Koh Lay Huan and other prominent members of the community, formed the first Committee of Assessors to decide the rates and collection of taxes.
 This usage is preserved is the name of the Kapitan Keling Mosque, a prominent Penang landmark.

 In some modern cases Keling is used as a derogatory term.
 It was used in 2005 by Members of Parliament in Malaysia because of misconception about Indian Muslim ethnics, which resulted in an uproar accusing the MPs of racism.

+Recently, social media slang had given rise to a more subtle word for this slur, "Type K", in which the K stands for the K-word slur like in "Type M" and "Type C".

 The definition of the word may vary from one Malaysian state to another.
 In Kedah, for example, the term is mainly used to refer to Muslims of Indian descent (In Selangor, the word Mamak is used to refer to an Indian Muslim).